eraybasar/pesdk-docs/_quickstarts/react.md

 ---
 layout: quickstarts/content
-title: React
+title: &title React # title as shown in the menu and

+menuitem: *title
-order: 1
+order: 0
 category:
   - quickstart
-  - html5 # One of the categories
 tags: &tags # tags that are necessary
   - photo editor
-  - react
-  - javascript
+  - html5
-published: false # Either published or not
 ---

-#Getting Started with Ruby on Rails
+# Getting Started with React